Justice Department Reassigns Warden Of Prison Where Jeffrey Epstein Died

 The warden who was supervising the center has been reassigned to the Bureau of Prisons' Northeast Regional Office, according to the Justice Department.

-The warden was not identified in the announcement and the department had not responded to a request to confirm the name of a person connected in other documents with the Metropolitan Correctional Center.
+The warden was not identified in the announcement and the department has not responded to a request to confirm the name of a person connected in other documents with the Metropolitan Correctional Center.

 James Petrucci, who was overseeing a prison in Otisville, N.Y., will take over as acting warden, the Justice Department said.